International

 In view of the health context, requests for information are mainly made by email or telephone, and face-to-face visits are only made by appointment.

-STAPS courses deliver scientific and technical skills, focusing on human movement, physical activities and sports.
-The training is multidisciplinary, combining biological sciences (neurosciences, physiology) and human sciences (psychology, sociology, history, anthropology).
-As indicated in the course descriptions, courses are taught in the form of lectures, tutorials and practical work.
-They include scientific foundations for the understanding and analysis of physical activities, but also for their teaching/rehabilitation/training, as well as courses on sports techniques.
+The courses taught in STAPS provide scientific and technical skills focused on human movement, physical activities, and sports.
+The program is multidisciplinary and combines biological sciences (neuroscience, physiology) and human sciences (psychology, sociology, history, anthropology).
+As indicated in the models describing the program, courses are delivered in the form of lectures (CM), tutorials (TD), and practical work (TP).
+They include scientific foundations for understanding and analyzing physical activities, as well as for teaching/rehabilitation/training, and courses on sports techniques.

-From the 2nd year of the bachelor's degree, specializations are offered: Adapted Physical Activities-Health (APAS), Education and Motor Skills (EM), Sports Training (ES) and Sports Management (MS).
-Each semester includes a core curriculum (TC) to complement the specialized courses.
-Teaching credits (ECTS) are indicated for the whole of a Teaching Unit (TU), with a coefficient (coef) assigned to each course atTU .
+Starting in the second year of the bachelor's degree program, students can choose from the following specializations: Adapted Physical Activities and Health (APAS), Education and Motor Skills (EM), Sports Training (ES), and Sports Management (MS).
+Each semester includes a core curriculum (TC) that complements the specialized courses.
+Teaching credits (ECTS) are indicated for each Teaching Unit (TU), and the courses inTU assigned a coefficient (coef).

-The Bachelor's degree is divided into 6 semesters.
-The odd-numbered semesters start at the beginning of September and end with exams in December, while the even-numbered semesters start in January and end with exams in May.
-A second exam session (rattrapage) takes place in June.
+The Bachelor's degree is organized into six semesters.
+Odd-numbered semesters begin in early September and end in December with exams, while even-numbered semesters begin in January and end in May, also with exams.
+A second exam session (make-up exams) takes place in June.

-In Master 1 and 2, generalized courses and six specialization courses are offered: Prevention and Rehabilitation (APPS RAPA), Prevention, Health Education and Physical Activities (APAS PESAP), Teaching Professions (MEFEPS), Management of Sports and Tourism Products and Services (MTS), Physical Preparation and Reathletization (EOPS STEP), Physical Preparation and Coaching (EOPS Psycoach).
+In Master's 1 and 2, general courses and six specialized courses are offered: Prevention and Rehabilitation (APPS RAPA), Prevention, Health Education and Physical Activities (APAS PESAP), Teaching Professions (MEFEPS), Management of Sports and Tourism Products and Services (MTS), Physical Preparation and Reathletization (EOPS STEP), Physical Preparation and Coaching (EOPS Psycoach).

-The STAPS courses, in particular the Masters, are supported by four laboratories or research teams studying human movement, its fundamental rehabilitation and understanding, muscle, sociology and psychology in health-related fields.
+STAPS degree programs, particularly master's degrees, are supported by four laboratories or research teams studying human movement, its rehabilitation and fundamental understanding, muscles, sociology, and psychology in the fields of health.

-The following sports are taught at our UFR.STAPS: Athletics, Basketball, Badminton, Dance, Climbing, Football, Gymnastics, Handball, Judo, Bodybuilding, Swimming, Rugby, Tennis, Triathlon, Sailing and Volleyball.
-Please note, however, that the number of student places in each sports group is limited.
+The following sports activities are taught at our UFR.STAPS: Athletics, Basketball, Badminton, Dance, Climbing, Soccer, Gymnastics, Handball, Judo, Weight Training, Swimming, Rugby, Tennis, Triathlon, Sailing, and Volleyball.
+Please note, however, that the number of student places in each sports activity group is limited.